sketchychen/duck-face/README.md

   - consider what limitations to have
 - add email verification
 - allow full-image display of public gallery images when clicked on and an X-button, escape key, and/or outside clicking to return to gallery
+- clean up cloud-upload structure (delete pre-processed images from cloud and keep only post-processed images)
 - catch file size issues and other errors
 - provide other image accessory options, like googly eyes
 - make duckface logo